shloch/TIC-TAC-TOE/README.md

 The " **bin**/ " folder contains one file :

 1. **launchgame.rb** : This is the main game file (the executable), from which the game is launched.
 It loads all the files in the *lib/* folder.

+## Launching game
+open terminal and type the following
+- `cd bin/`
+- `ruby launchgame.rb`

 ## Contributors